isomerpages/govtech-stp/pages/Separate Page for Cat II to IV checklists.md

 		         <td style="margin-top:0px; margin-bottom:0px; font-size:18px;border-left:2px solid #E0E0E0;border-right:2px solid #E0E0E0;border-top:2px solid #E0E0E0;">950</td>
 	  </tr>
 	  	      <tr>
-    <td style="margin-top:0px; margin-bottom:0px; font-size:18px;border-left:2px solid #E0E0E0;border-right:2px solid #E0E0E0;border-top:2px solid #E0E0E0; border-bottom:2px solid #E0E0E0;">Single traveller who is 12 years and below this calendar year (i.e. minors)</td>
+    <td style="margin-top:0px; margin-bottom:0px; font-size:18px;border-left:2px solid #E0E0E0;border-right:2px solid #E0E0E0;border-top:2px solid #E0E0E0; border-bottom:2px solid #E0E0E0;">Single traveller who is 12 years and below this calendar year</td>
 		         <td style="margin-top:0px; margin-bottom:0px; font-size:18px;border-left:2px solid #E0E0E0;border-bottom:2px solid #E0E0E0;border-right:2px solid #E0E0E0;border-top:2px solid #E0E0E0;">Varies depending on traveller’s age</td>
 	  </tr>
 	</tbody>
 	</table>

+Travellers may request for inter-connecting rooms or <a href="/health/shn/sdfupgrade" target="_blank">suites</a>.
+All additional costs will be communicated and collected from the traveller directly by the SDF operator.

-Travellers suffering from a critical illness or have a mobility issue or special medical, making the completion of SHN at an SDF difficult, may seek approval to complete their SHN at a place of residence. <a href="https://go.gov.sg/shnhotelneeds" target="_blank">Approvals must be sought</a> at least three working days before arrival in Singapore.
+Travellers suffering from a critical illness or have a mobility issue or special medical, making the completion of SHN at an SDF difficult, may seek approval to complete their SHN at a place of residence. <a href="https://go.gov.sg/shnhotelneeds" target="_blank">Approvals must be sought</a> <b>at least three working days before arrival</b> in Singapore.
 If the domestic public health risk assessment changes, all prior approvals can be rescinded, and the traveller will complete their SHN at an SDF.

 ### Stage 2: Departure for Singapore